 - provide support and advice for your nominated data protection officer;

 - provide tailored training and talks to your employees;

 - review your current contracts to assess your obligations in relation to cyber security, data protection and force majeure clauses;

 - draft and negotiate new contracts to ensure that cybersecurity and data protection is adequately provided for;

 - help you deal with an incidence response following a cyber attack by providing advice on compliance requirements immediately following a breach, liaise with the regulators, provide advice on complaints handling, and advise and assist in any ensuing litigation from affected parties.

-Look out for the date of our seminar on the GDPR for more information on your compliance requirements and what to do if you are attacked get in touch with our specialist Data Protection legal team.
+Look out for the date of our seminar on GDPR.
+For more information on your compliance requirements and what to do if you are attacked get in touch with our specialist Data Protection legal team.